Universal scaling laws and density slope for dark matter haloes: Introduction

 Energy cascade across halo groups is facilitated by the mass cascade and also a fundamental feature.
-Even on the halo scale, since halos are non-equilibrium objects, energy cascade should also play a role in the abundance and internal structure of halos.
-In this paper, we focus on the energy cascade, its evidence from galaxy rotation curves, and its critical role in halo internal structure and dark matter properties.
+Even on the halo scale, since haloes are non-equilibrium objects, energy cascade should also play a role in the abundance and internal structure of haloes \citep{Xu:2023-Dark-matter-halo-mass-functions-and}.
+In this paper, we focus on the energy cascade, its evidence from galaxy rotation curves, and its critical roles for halo internal structure and dark matter properties.